AmarooHQ/whitepaper/10-Ultra-Terminum/80-conclusions.md

 : Similar to the previous table, but with $k = 20$ KB/s instead of 3 KB/s.

+\pz{Table 15: What does the last column represent?}
 %% INSERT ### TABLE: comparison_1m_tps

 : A comparison of computational requirements (approximated by $k$) for 1 million TPS between UT and various other networks. $\UT{2}$'s equivalent TPS is also provided (given the same parameters).